 Have you ever made a trip to the grocery store where you picked up a few items, walked up to cashier only to realize seconds into the transaction that you don’t have your wallet or any way to pay for the items you picked up?
 If this has never happened to you, be thankful, because it is embarrassing.
 You suddenly feel like everyone is watching and judging you and there is nothing you can do other than apologize and get out of there as quickly as possible.

-Just knowing that not having money in such a meaningless situation like the grocery counter can cause such consternation.
-Can you imagine the debilitating impact it has on retirees as their golden years become filled with doubt and fear just because they have benefited from a long-lifetime of spending-down their savings?
+Just knowing that not having money in an awkward situation like the grocery counter can cause such consternation.
+Can you imagine the debilitating impact it has on retirees as their golden years become filled with doubt and fear just because they have benefited from a longer than expected lifetime of spending-down their savings?

 Are annuities the only answer for not running out of money in retirement?
 No; however, studies by Dr. Wade Pfau suggest…[continued below video]

 Guarantees, including optional benefits, are backed by the claims-paying ability of the issuer, and may contain limitations, including surrender charges, which may affect policy values.
 During this segment, Dick and Eric are referring to Fixed Annuities unless otherwise specified.

 [continued] …that replacing your typical bond allocations in retirement with annuities can increase your likelihood of not running out of money in retirement dramatically.
 Annuities are like bonds – with benefits, they add the insurance component of lifetime income even if the principal account has been depleted.
 Everyone needs lifetime income whether that be from Social Security, pensions, or supplemented with some additional sources.